 Problems with procedures have been the focus of media attention in recent high profile child abuse cases.
 In the six SCRs they include some very basic issues such as ensuring staff have appropriate training, making sure procedures are followed, that agreed actions have been carried out and improving communication between agencies.
 The only reference to procedural issues in the NSPCC briefing is in relation to professional awareness that there isn’t a safeguarding element in education legislation.
 I’ll return to procedures in a later post.

 The briefing does mention health services (including, oddly, making recommendations for the Primary Care Trusts that were abolished months before its publication) but doesn’t go into detail about the role played by healthcare in the harm incurred by the children.
 That looks like a serious omission.
-Not only were health services actively involved in the lives of the children, in several cases it’s possible they could have contributed to the harm they suffered.
+Not only were health services actively involved in the lives of the children, in at least five cases it’s possible they could have contributed to the harm they suffered.
 Let’s take a closer look the role of health services in the seven SCRs.

 Family 1 initially fostered some of the children privately, and later adopted them.
 The adoptive parent thought some of the children had ADHD/ASD/Asperger syndrome.
 One has to wonder what circumstances led to the private fostering arrangement and whether the children’s behavioural problems were solely attributable to the adoptive parent’s parenting style as the SCR suggests.
 Three of the children were prescribed Ritalin for excessive periods of time without the required regular reviews.
 Over-prescription of medication also featured in the case of Child 2, whose mother had repeatedly raised health concerns about her son.
 Not only was the dose too high for a child of his age, but Child 2’s mother was able to obtain the medication from her GP after the hospital had said it should be discontinued.
 Since the parents of Family 1 and Child 2 couldn’t have prescribed the medicines themselves, presumably health practitioners had felt there was a good reason to do so.
 Child 3’s mother also raised concerns about her daughter’s health before her GP removed the family from his list without following the proper protocol.
 Child 4’s family had extensive contact with health services.
 Child 5 had been referred to a clinical psychologist.
 Child 6’s parents stopped engaging with the authorities when they couldn’t get a clear diagnosis for his developmental problems.
 The mother of Family 7 had been attempting to artificially inseminate her eldest daughter, A, but the GP they saw after claiming that A (then aged 14) had been sexually assaulted and might be pregnant, failed to follow up her case because he didn’t believe their story.